The Untouchables (1987)

 Spoofs the scene with the baby carriage on the stairs at the station.

-When being arrested by security one of them screams "Your nothing but a lot of talk and a badge" which is the final line said by De Niro in "The UNtouchables"
+When being arrested by security one of them screams "You're nothing but a lot of talk and a badge!" which is Al Capone's final line in this.

 Fat Tony says, "I want the mayor dead!
 I want his wife dead!
 I want his cat and dog dead!"